- Admission requirements

-- Successfully complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
-An interview is required and is held in late March or early April.
-If program openings remain a second round of interviews will be held in July.
+- Complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
+An interview is required and is held in late February or early March.

-- Decisions regarding admission to the school counseling program are made after review of applications and group interviews of applicants following the application deadline of March 1 each year.
-Typically, notice regarding admission decisions are made and sent to applicants within approximately 5 weeks after the admission deadline.
+- Typically, notice regarding admission decisions are made and sent to applicants within approximately 5 weeks after the admission deadline.

 - Applicants can enhance their chance for an admission offer by having all application materials in by the deadline and then demonstrating clear and compelling responses to the interview questions in the group interviews.